-- 4.1 The Provider will deliver access of approved packs for Level 1 Needle & Syringe Programme provision and additional pick and mix alternatives if applicable - 4.2 The Provider will offer a user-friendly, non-judgemental, service user-centred and confidential service - 4.3 Service users will be encouraged to return used equipment for safe disposal - 4.4 The service user will be provided with appropriate health promotion materials - 4.5 The Provider will provide support and advice to the service user, including sign posting to other health and social care professionals and specialist drug and alcohol treatment services where appropriate.
-This information is found on the www.healthysurrey.org.uk website - 4.6 The Provider will promote safe practice to the service user, including advice on sexual health and STIs, blood borne viruses including HIV and Hepatitis C transmission and Hepatitis B immunisation - 4.7 Where the service user is using a drug that is unfamiliar to the Provider, such a Melanotan, a referral must be made to the local drug service to undertake a safer injecting assessment - 4.8 Any service user who requests equipment not supplied within that pharmacy must be either referred to the nearest 'pick and mix' provider or to the scheme manager to help with this request
+- 4.1 The Provider will provide packs for Needle & Syringe Programme provision - 4.2 The Provider will offer a user-friendly, non-judgemental, person centred and confidential service - 4.3 Individuals will be encouraged to return used equipment for safe disposal - 4.4 The individual will be provided with appropriate health promotion materials - 4.5 The Provider will provide support and advice to the individual, including sign posting to other health and social care professionals and specialist drug and alcohol treatment services where appropriate.
+This information is found on the Healthy Surrey website - 4.6 The Provider will promote safe practice to the service user, including advice on sexual health and sexually transmitted infections (STIs), blood borne viruses including HIV and Hepatitis C transmission and Hepatitis B immunisation - 4.7 Any young people under 18 requesting injecting equipment must be referred to the young people's specialist substance misuse service catch 22.
+Please refer to the 'Young Persons Needle Exchange Policy' Young Persons Needle Exchange Policy